Dodd Narrows near Nanaimo, BC has one of the best high current dives on Vancouver Island.

 If you like extreme diving with awesome rewards this dive is for you!

 This is an advanced level dive due to the potential for extreme currents and boat traffic in this tight little water way, and can only be accessed as a boat dive.

-Follow the above link, select the correct year, select Current Tables, select Volume 5, select Dodd Narrows, then choose your day/s and time/s to dive here accordingly.
+Follow the link on the above right of this page, select Current Tables, select Dodd Narrows, then choose your day/s and time/s to dive here accordingly.

 The amount of marine life and colour on this dive is absolutely amazing, and will leave you wanting for more.

 It is a dive where you just can't get enough, and every time you look in a new direction, there are more interesting things to see.